CLA 101-7 College Seminar: American Classics: Ancient Greece and Rome in Modern Culture and Film

 GREEK 201-2 Introduction to Greek Literature: Classical Prose

-This course is the second of the second-year Greek series, designed to solidify the grammatical concepts learned in first-year while introducing students to the study of actual ancient literary texts.
+This course is the second of the second-year Greek series, designed to solidify the grammatical concepts learned in first-year while introducing students to the study of unaltered ancient literary texts.
 In this course we will focus on ancient Attic prose by reading from Lysias on the Murder of Eratosthenes and Plato's Crito.
-We will pay close attention to grammar and style, but we will also gain insight into the complexities of ancient Athenian law and politics.
+We will pay close attention to grammar and style, but we will also gain insight into the complexities of ancient Athenian culture, politics, and religion – especially in respect to the ancient legal system.

 GREEK 201-3 Introduction to Greek Literature: The Iliad